Lacamoura48/human-pose-to-3d/README.md

 - **Author:** [Anas Sghir](https://github.com/Lacamoura48)

 ## 🌟 Inspiration
-This project is a creative sandbox for anyone curious about 3D model animation, rigging, or inverse knematics.
+This project is a sandbox for anyone curious about 3D model animation, rigging, or inverse knematics.
 Tweak, pose, and experiment—bring your character to life!